Bridgehampton Beekeeper Allegedly Hid Role in Rwandan Genocide

 Federal officials say Nsabumukunzi arrived in the United States in 2003 as a refugee, later obtaining a green card in 2007.
 He allegedly submitted false information under penalty of perjury in multiple immigration applications, denying any involvement in genocide or persecution.

 Nsabumukunzi worked as a beekeeper and landscaper in Bridgehampton, and was featured in a 2006 article in The New York Times, which describes him as “a refugee from Rwanda who sought political asylum in the United States with his family in 2004 after 10 years moving between refugee camps.”
-The article mentions that Nsabumukunzi was a beekeeper in Rwanda as well and mentions that his family was “well off” prior to the 1994 genocide, but gives no mention to his purported role in it.
+The article mentions that Nsabumukunzi was also a beekeeper in Rwanda and mentions that his family was “well off” prior to the 1994 genocide, but gives no mention to his purported role in it.

 Nsabumukunzi was well established on the East End; his son, Thierry Balihuta is the director of operations for the Sag Harbor Cinema.
 In 2022, their Sag Harbor home burned down in a fire, where Balihuta lived with Nsabumukunzi and their family, and a GoFundMe was started to raise funds for Nsabumukunzi, Balihuta, Balihuta’s brother Didier Irabizi, and Agnès Mujawayezu, Nsabumukunzi’s ex-wife.